Daniel-Mietchen/learning2code/100days.md

 Latest possible start date compatible with the pledge: September 23.
 So let's aim at starting on September 21.

+An approach that might suit me is to attempt to do the following on a daily basis:
+  - review one piece of code written by someone else and document my understanding of it
+  - index at least one reserved word or character combination (from SPARQL or Python) like "SELECT", "return" or "+=" in Wikidata and annotate them accordingly
+  - write a piece of code that makes use of that newly indexed functionality
+  - optionally, I might try to combine these activities with testing out some tools or platforms that I have listed in my ideas repo as ["look into X"](https://github.com/Daniel-Mietchen/ideas/issues?q=is%3Aissue+is%3Aopen+%22look+into%22), e.g. for X = ["Visual Studio Code"](https://github.com/Daniel-Mietchen/ideas/issues/1293)
+  - document progress
+  - communicate updates

 ## 100 days of code

 I am leaning towards starting by going through selected resources and contributing to their improvement in the process: